OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 Octopus Deploy installation requirements are:
 - SQL Server 2016 or higher (AWS RDS SQL Server and Azure SQL are supported)
 - Windows Server 2012 R2 or later when hosting on Windows Server
-- Linux is supported when using the [Octopus Deploy Docker Container](https://octopus.com/blog/introducing-linux-docker-image)
+- Linux is supported when using the [Octopus Deploy Docker Docker image](https://octopus.com/blog/introducing-linux-docker-image)

 [High avalability](/docs/administration/high-availability/index.md) functionality is included with both Server and Data Center licenses.